Wandering dogs and cats

 Dogs and cats on your property

-If a dog or cat enters your property without your permission on more than one occasion you can contact us for advice.
-Talk to the owner of the animal first, and explain your concerns, and allow the owner the chance to fix the problem.
+If a dog or cat enters your property without your permission and the animal's owner is known, talk to them and explain your concerns, giving them the chance to fix the problem.

 Keep your gates, doors and windows secure to eliminate opportunities for the wandering animal.
 Don't leave food outside that might attract other people's pets.